waker-he/cs-learning-notes/coursework-review/eecs390/eecs390.md

             - produce a value
     - __composition__: compose the above sequence patterns
     - __partial application__: allows to specify some arguments of a function at a different time than the remaining arguments
-        - currying: transforming a function that takes `n` arguments into a sequence of `n` unary function
+    - __currying:__ transforming a function that takes `n` arguments into a sequence of `n` unary function
+        - advantage over partial application: do not need to know the exact number of arguments the function has, useful in generic contexts

 ## Continuations